d3rky/pyday2022-bcn/docs/instruction.md

     Base64: O2NoZWNrX3Blcm1pc3Npb247
     ```

 1. Also you can track the coverage during the *Atheris* execution.
-Return back the code with exception in the `check_permission` function
+Return the code with an exception in the `check_permission` function
     ```
     @atheris.instrument_func
     def check_permission(permission: str) -> bool: